Archive collections privacy notice

 If you would like to have your personal data redacted from an archive collection, please contact the Archives team so that we can review the material.
 In the first instance we would look at reclosure.

 In addition, the Archives and Special Collections department stores legal and property records which need to be securely retained by the University for a lengthy period of time for legal and administrative reasons.
 As such, these do not yet form part of the University Archives and remain the responsibility of the creating department or its successor.
-They therefore fall under the Archives and Special Collections and National Resource Centre for Dance services privacy notice.
+They therefore fall under that department’s privacy notice.